Israa-khaled/Israa-khaled.github.io/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-## About Me

-Israa is a postdoctoral researcher at Télécom Paris, actively involved in the JEN project within the PEPR Future Networks program https://jen.irisa.fr/members/, and is associated with the Laboratory for Information, Networking and Communication Sciences (LINCS), a joint academy-industry research and innovation Lab https://www.lincs.fr/people/.
-Her current research focuses on the evolution of base station architectures and the accurate modeling of their energy consumption.
-She obtained her Ph.D. from IMT Atlantique in Brest in 2022, where she also completed a subsequent postdoctoral fellowship.
-Her expertise includes radio resource management in cellular networks, wake-up radio technologies for sensor networks, and emerging technologies such as massive MIMO, millimeter-wave communications, and reconfigurable intelligent surfaces.